Reference manual

 • projectionsetting (gratopy.ProjectionSettings) – The geometry settings for which the projection is considered.

-• mu – Regularization parameter, the smaller the stronger the applied regularization.
+• mu (float) – Regularization parameter, the smaller the stronger the applied regularization.

-• number_iterations (float, default 1000) – Number of iterations to be performed.
+• number_iterations (int, default 1000) – Number of iterations to be performed.

 • slice_thickness (float, default 1.0, i.e., isotropic voxels) – When 3-dimensional data sets are considered, regularization is also applied across slices.
 This parameter represents the ratio of the slice thickness to the length of one pixel within a slice.
 The choice slice_thickness =0 results in no coupling across slices.